ssc-half-light/share/README.md

 npm test
 ```

-This will create two [odd accounts](https://github.com/oddsdk/ts-odd) in the same process, and check that they can share files.
+This will create two [odd accounts](https://github.com/oddsdk/ts-odd), and check that they can share files via `wnfs`.